 Why have I been asked to take part in the trial?

-sepsishaving or have had treatment for this, and have spent some time in the Emergency Department or on a hospital ward.
+The clinical team treating you suspects that you might have sepsis and you are having or have had treatment for this, and have spent some time in the Emergency Department or on a hospital ward.
 We’re one centre of many across the UK, enrolling such patients into this clinical study.

 Do I have to take part?